19

 BRANDON DEORE • IRIS JOHNSTON • JONATHAN MCLELLAND •

-KATIE TAYLOR • KELLY RALABATE • ROBERT POPE • SAM ANDERS • AND SHEILA MURPHY
+KATIE TAYLOR • KELLY RALABATE • ROBERT POPE • AND SHEILA MURPHY

 SORTES is indexed or abstracted in EBSCO